Edie Lambert

-Edie Lambert (born November 26, 1968) is a well-known TV journalist in Sacramento.
-She currently anchors the 5 pm, 6 pm and 11 pm newscasts on KCRA reports.
+Edie Lambert (born November 26, 1968) is a well-known TV journalist in the Sacramento region.
+She anchors the 5:00 pm, 6:00 pm, and 11:00 pm newscasts on KCRA.

 Career

 Lambert joined KCRA in July 1995 as a reporter and morning anchor.
 Later she became the weekend anchor with Ron Jones (now at KOVR), until 2002.
 Then she anchored with Kevin Riggs on the weekend evening editions of the newscast.
-In early 2006, she switched positions to anchor the 6 and 11pm newscast with John Alston.
+In early 2006, she switched positions to anchor the 6:00pm and 11:00pm newscast with John Alston.
 She is now teamed up with Gulstan Dart.

 Lambert graduated from the University of California at Santa Barbara with a Bachelor of Arts degree in Political Science.
 She credits her father with giving her the advice to follow her passions, which would later lead to finding her path.
 She is involved with many non-profit organizations, including a domestic violence shelter and a breast cancer research and education organization.
 She serves on the Board of Directors of the Sacramento Press Club.
 Prior to joining KCRA she worked at KEYT-TV as an evening anchor and reporter.
 Lambert says her motivation to fight cancer comes from her aunt, who was diagnosed and treated for breast cancer in the late 1970s, and her father, who was treated for a sarcoma in his leg using chemotherapy that had initially been developed to fight breast cancer.
 Lambert's sister and brother-in-law both work at the Fred Hutchinson Cancer Research Center.

 Lambert has won a number of awards, including an Emmy for a documentary on breast cancer.
 She has consistently been selected as Sacramento Magazine's reader's choice for best local reporter and then best anchor.